Facebook virus attacks and how to protect from them

 3. Use two-factor authentication.
 This requires you to confirm your identity, usually by typing in a code received by SMS, when you log in to Facebook.
 It’s more secure than using a password alone.
 Go to Settings, then Security and login, and choose Two-Factor Authentication.

 4. Log out of Facebook on devices you no longer use.
 In Settings, go to Security and login and click on See More under the “Where you’re logged in” section.
 Click on the three dots next to any device you no longer use, and then choose Log out.
 If you don’t recognize the device, click “Not You?”

 What to do if you think you’ve got a virus from Facebook

 1. Change your password

 2. Post a status update telling your friends you think your account may have been compromised

 3. Log out of all the apps and services you use that are linked to your Facebook account

 4. Scan your computer for malware.
 You can do this using an antivirus tool.
 There are several available for both Mac and PC that will scan your computer for free.
 Some will also remove malware at no cost, while others require that you pay for a full version of the application.
-If you use a Mac, you can also scan it using the malware utility in CleanMyMac X.
+If you use a Mac, you can also scan it using the Malware Removal utility in CleanMyMac X.